Target-Aware Early Stage Ranking: TESR Training and Serving

-HMA serving takes advantage of the existing caching mechanism, and caches additional item side features.
+To facilitate serving for the TESR architecture, we introduce two light-latency changes.
+(1) HMA serving takes advantage of the existing caching mechanism, and caches additional item side features.
 This is the same candidate feature used in HMA’s Raw Overlap Computation, to compute the additional user-item cross signals.

-MoA serving combines the item POST ID with the user history sequence IDs, to generate a merged and deduped sequence.
-This is looked up in the shared embedding table that was learnt during training to obtain the input embeddings for the MoA module (U, T from the Method section).
+(2) Other attention module serving combines the item POST ID with the user history sequence IDs, to generate a combined sequence.
+This is looked up in the shared embedding table that was learnt during training to obtain the input embeddings for the attention module (U, T from the Method section).

-Collectively, the new serving paradigm introduces two minimal latency overhead lookups: using POST ID to look up the shared embedding table and cached item features.